MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SoCsAndCustomBoards.md

 *Many companies listed here are large and complex.
 If you have trouble reaching the right person, please email [winiotsomhelp@microsoft.com](mailto:winiotsomhelp@microsoft.com) and we'll do our best to connect you to the right people.*

-### **Rasberry Pi-derived custom design**
+### **Raspberry Pi-derived custom design**
-[Element 14](https://www.element14.com/community/docs/DOC-76955/l/raspberry-pi-customization-service) offers board customization service for Rasberry Pi to allow you to add or remove connectivity options.
+[Element 14](https://www.element14.com/community/docs/DOC-76955/l/raspberry-pi-customization-service) offers board customization service for Raspberry Pi to allow you to add or remove connectivity options.
 If you also need to make customizations to the BSP, you can leverage the [open source BSP code on Github](https://github.com/ms-iot/bsp).

 ### **Intel-based custom design**
 There is a vibrant ecosystem of [experienced Intel device builders](https://solutionsdirectory.intel.com/solutions-directory/processors/278/processors/309/processors/402/processors/782/processors/788/processors/1103/processors/1107/processors/1110/processors/1175/processors/1344/processors/1348/processors/1349) for Windows you can work with.
 An Intel device designed to run Windows 10 IoT Core has a couple of differences from the more common PCs: